awslabs/aws-sdk-kotlin/docs/GettingStarted.md

-# Beta Release Quickstart
+# Getting Started

-Beta releases of the AWS SDK for Kotlin are published to Maven Central with the `-beta` qualifier.
+Releases of the AWS SDK for Kotlin are published to Maven Central .
-**NOTE: Beta releases are not meant for production workloads**.
+**NOTE: Beta releases ending with the `-beta` qualifier are not meant for production workloads**.
 Consult the [stability guide](../VERSIONING.md#stability-of-the-aws-sdk-for-kotlin) for more information on SDK stability and maintenance.

 1. Add the repository to your Gradle or Maven configuration